 Back in 1998, a similar example was witnessed for EntreMed’s stock.
 In May 1998, a piece in the Sunday New York Times highlighted a potential development of new cancer-curing drugs and that EntreMed had the licensing rights to the breakthrough.
 The news hardly mentioned any details, and the share price jumped over 600% following the announcement.
 However, it is interesting that the same story already appeared in a publication called Nature with essential details about the research and EntreMed’s licensing rights.
 However, the company only gained 28% following that news.
 After the Times prominently covered the information, more investors took note of it and immediately acted upon the investment opportunity.

 Bristol Myers Squib Acquisition, 2019

 Bristol-Myers Squibb acquired another pharma company, Celgene, for $74 billion on January 3, 2019.
 The development led to an immediate 31.8% rise in the latter’s security.
 Many investors failed to spot the trends around this acquisition and missed out on the gains.
 Many biopharmaceutical stocks directly or indirectly connected to Celgene, such as Agios Pharmaceuticals, Epizyme, and Aduro Biotech, also rose in value post the acquisition.
-These are the companies that have worked in close collaboration with Celgene to develop the cure for cancer.
+These companies have collaborated with Celgene to develop a cure for cancer.